 On June 26, 2015, MFFK filed suit against Med Lien Management, Inc., ("Med Lien") and its two principals, Brad Esposito and Lincoln Lee, as a result of their default on a 2.2 million dollar loan obligation.
 Pursuant to a Lending Agreement dated April 30, 2013, MFFK agreed to loan Med Lien \$2,200,000 in exchange for Med Lien's repayment of the money plus interest, for a total repayment obligation of \$3,520,000.
 The Lending Agreement was secured by a Promissory Note and Assignment of Liens.
 Both principals, Lee and Esposito expressly agreed to personally guaranty Med Lien's obligations under the Lending Agreement and Promissory Note.
 Med Lien borrowed funds from MFFK with the express written understanding that it would make six interest only payments of \$220,000 each, at six month intervals beginning October 30, 2013, with the final repayment of the principal amount of \$2,200,000 due on April 30, 2016.
-As collateral for the Lending Agreement, Med Lien executed a written agreement providing for the assignment of numerous medical liens in the event of a default.
-Med Lien made the first three interest payments but failed to remit the \$220,000 due on April 30, 2015.
+As collateral for the Lending Agreement, Med Lien made the first three interest payments but failed to remit the \$220,000 due on April 30, 2015.